 WDFW does not estimate population size for turkeys.
 Instead, harvest data trends are used to monitor population status.
 Total harvest numbers tend to vary with hunter numbers so catch-per-unit-effort (CPUE), which tracks birds harvested per hunter day, is the best indicator of population trends.
-In District 3, turkey CPUE rebounded from a below average year in 2013 to a CPUE of 0.10 in 2014, 0.09 in 2015, and 0.11 in 2016, similar to the previous five-year average of 0.10 turkeys per hunter day.
-2017 was another below average year, with CPUE of 0.077, likely attributed to turkeys experiencing high winter mortality.
+In District 3, turkey CPUE rebounded from a below-average year in 2013 to a CPUE of 0.10 in 2014, 0.09 in 2015, and 0.11 in 2016, similar to the previous five-year average of 0.10 turkeys per hunter day.
+2017 was another below-average year, with CPUE of 0.077, likely attributed to turkeys experiencing high winter mortality.
 The fall season was much better with a CPUE of 0.12 birds/hunter day, indicating good brood survival over the spring and summer.
+The 2019 harvest continued the improving trend from 2018, with a CPUE of 0.11 during the spring season, dropping a bit at 0.09 for the fall.

 Figure 16.
-Spring turkey harvest numbers, number of hunter days, and harvest/day, 2008-2017 (no data available for 2011).
+Spring turkey harvest numbers and number of hunter days (left axis), and harvest/day (right axis), 2010-2019.

 The total number of turkeys harvested in District 3 is dependent upon habitat and weather conditions during the breeding season.
-Total harvest dropped from 824 turkeys in 2012 to 638 in 2013, and rebounded slightly to 742 harvested in 2014, 770 harvest in 2015, 773 harvest in 2016, and 769 in 2017, which is slightly higher than the five-year average of 749 birds.
+The total harvest of 742 in 2014 was nearly average, followed by average harvests of 770 in 2015, 773 in 2016, and 769 in 2017.
+With more liberal bag limits, 2018 saw a jump in harvest to 1,053 birds combined for spring and fall seasons, with a similar harvest of 1,048 in 2019, both years being well above the five-year average of 821 birds.
+Most of the increase was due to high fall harvest, probably due to the new regulations increasing the bag limit to four turkeys during the fall season.
+The spring season limit remains at 2 bearded turkeys in Eastern WA.
 Based on long-term harvest trends, turkey populations in southeast Washington appear to have stabilized after years of increasing harvest, and future harvest is likely to be most impacted by spring weather conditions on brood survival and the occasional hard winter impacting adult birds.
-The spring and early summer of 2018 have been good conditions for nesting and brood rearing for turkeys.
-Biologists predict that turkey numbers should continue to be robust through the fall of 2018.
+The spring and early summer of 2020 have had fair conditions for nesting and brood-rearing for turkeys, with cool temperatures and wet weather potentially hampering brood survival.
+Biologists predict that turkey numbers will show a slight decline and expect the Fall 2020 harvest to be at or below the 5-year average.

-Most turkey hunters target gobblers in the spring when males are displaying and readily come to box, slate, and mouth calls that mimic hen groups.
+Most turkey hunters target gobblers in the spring when males are displaying and readily come to box slate, and mouth calls that mimic hen groups.
 Setting a blind or using camouflage clothing near meadows or small forest openings used as strutting grounds can be very effective.
 Often only minimal calling is needed to bring turkeys within range.
 Identifying roost areas and setting up nearby can also be effective, but efficient calling will be needed to attract birds.
 Gobble calls should only be used infrequently, and hunters generally should not stalk or approach gobble calls, as it may be another hunter.
-For other tips and tactics on safe and ethical turkey hunting, visit the WDFW website at http://wdfw.wa.gov/hunting/turkey/index.html.